ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 -   **Key Responsibilities**: Role-based interfaces (Therapist, Researcher, Admin), data visualization, interaction with backend services.
 -   **Supabase Interaction**: Uses `@supabase/js` client library primarily for **user authentication** and interacting with Supabase Database/Storage **within the user's security context (respecting RLS)**.
 It **does not** use the `service_role` key.

-**Note**: Initially planned with Next.js, the project now uses standard React with Vite for a lighter, more appropriate solution for our primarily client-side dashboard application.
+**Note**: The project uses **React with Vite** for a client-side focused dashboard application.
+(Previous considerations for other frameworks like Vue.js or Next.js have been superseded by this choice for simplicity, performance, and maintainability).

 ### 4.3 WORK PACKAGE 3: Service Layer (Backend API)
 *This package focuses on the **dedicated Python backend service** built with **FastAPI**.
 It handles core business logic, data processing detached from the frontend framework, and future advanced analytics.*